 With conversations about race, diversity and inclusion thrust into the national consciousness in the wake of George Floyd’s death and the renewed Black Lives Matter movement, the day known as Juneteenth has also come into the national spotlight.
-Historically, Juneteenth is the oldest commemoration marking the complete end of slavery in the U.S. though the day has yet to gain status as a federally observed holiday.
-On June 19, 1865, Union troops arrived in Galveston, TX to ensure the last group of slaves were freed as news of the Emancipation Proclamation being signed by Abraham Lincoln two and a half years earlier was slow to reach Galveston.
+Historically, Juneteenth is the oldest commemoration marking the complete end of slavery in the U.S. On June 19, 1865, Union troops arrived in Galveston, TX to ensure the last group of slaves were freed as news of the Emancipation Proclamation being signed by Abraham Lincoln two and a half years earlier was slow to reach Galveston.

-And today, in honor of, Juneteenth is a day of celebration with family, friends and coworkers for some, and for others, it is a day of reflection and raising awareness of its significance.
-While Juneteenth has yet to be recognized as an official national holiday, here’s how members across the beauty industry are observing the day, in their own words.
+But as of June 17th, 2021, June 19 is officially Juneteenth National Independence Day, a U.S. federally recognized holiday as President Biden signed the Juneteenth National Independence Day Act into law.
+Juneteenth has been a day of celebration with family, friends and coworkers for some, and for others, a day of reflection and raising awareness of its significance.
+In honor of the holiday, here’s how members across the beauty industry are observing the day, in their own words.

 Ted Gibson @tedgibson